 What happens if I overdose?

-What should I avoid while using MS Contin?
+What should I avoid?

-Do not drink alcohol while you are taking this medication.
-Dangerous side effects or death can occur when alcohol is combined with MS Contin.
+Do not drink alcohol.
+Dangerous side effects or death can occur when alcohol is combined with morphine.
 Check your food and medicine labels to be sure these products do not contain alcohol.
-This medication may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how MS Contin will affect you.

 MS Contin side effects

-Call your doctor at once if you have a serious side effect such as:
+Call your doctor at once if you have:

-Less serious MS Contin side effects may include:
+Common MS Contin side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-See also: MS Contin side effects (in more detail)
+See also: Side effects (in more detail)